 I had a couple of leftover limes in the fridge and I was in the mood to make cookies so I found this recipe online.
 I honestly would have passed right by it, but I couldn't ignore the fact that it had earned more than fifty 5-star reviews.
 Suddenly I needed to find out what all the fuss was about.
-Cinnamon and nutmeg are not spices one typically would expect to combine with lime, but together the produce a very complex and sophisticated flavor profile.
-Not my favorite, but my husband and daughter absolutely loved them.
+Cinnamon and nutmeg are not spices one typically would expect to combine with lime, but together they produce a very complex and sophisticated flavor profile.
+My husband and daughter absolutely loved them.

 Guyanese Lime Cookies

 1 teaspoon baking powder